Rental Inspection Program

 The property owner and/or property manager must be present at the inspection.
 Please note that if the property owner does not live within a 10-mile radius of the City, our Code requires that a local contact person residing or having an office in the City or within 10 miles of the City limits, 12 months of the year, be designated as responsible to handle any issue of concern in the owner’s absence.
 Should an emergency arise, the contact person may act on behalf of the owner to respond to issues of fire, police, health, safety and welfare in an efficient manner.

 We thank you in advance for your continued cooperation and assistance in the effort to provide safe, quality housing for our community.
 As we work together, greater support and efficiency results, and the owner, tenant and community all prosper.
-If you have any questions please contact the Neighborhood Services Department.
+If you have any questions please contact the Community Development Department.